-- 1.13 Is the evaluation strategy

-(including how to

-demonstrate value for

-money) accepted by

-stakeholders and compliant

-with MED and Controller

-and Auditor-General (OAG)

-procurement guidance?

-- Evaluation criteria and model(s) approved by stakeholders

-- Key evaluation criteria linked to business objectives and given appropriate weighting

-- Financial and non-financial aspects of the evaluation separated out

-- Evaluation criteria included in information to potential tenderers and priorities in meeting that need, where applicable (e.g. quality of service, innovation)

-- For construction projects, appropriate weight given to health and safety, sustainability, design quality

-- Where appropriate, the evaluation includes benchmarking the value for money offered by partnering, internal supplier or framework/call-off arrangement

-- Consideration of contract duration, in relation to value for money and whole-life costs

-- Consideration of whether to act on behalf of other public sector organisations in the role of a Central Purchasing Body.
+- 1.13 Has the project team complied with MBIE procurement guidelines in drafting the GETS Contract Notice? - The GETS Contract Notice (draft) reviewed, shown to be complete and containing an accurate description - For construction projects, includes requirement for suppliers to provide relevant health and safety information; - specification includes government sustainability commitments - The scope of the GETS Contract Notice is broad enough to allow for appropriate flexibility now and in the future - Tender evaluation criteria and weightings produced in accordance with MBIE and Office of the Auditor-General (OAG) guidance reviewed/accepted by the project, and incorporated into the GETS Contract Notice. - 1.14 Is the evaluation strategy (including how to demonstrate value for money) accepted by stakeholders and compliant with MBIE and Controller and OAG procurement guidance? - Evaluation criteria and model(s) approved by stakeholders - Key evaluation criteria linked to business objectives and given appropriate weighting - Financial and non-financial aspects of the evaluation separated out - Evaluation criteria included in information to potential tenderers and priorities in meeting that need, where applicable (e.g. quality of service, innovation) - For construction projects, appropriate weight given to health and safety, sustainability, design quality - Where appropriate, the evaluation includes benchmarking the value for money offered by partnering, internal supplier or framework/call-off arrangement - Consideration of contract duration, in relation to value for money and whole-life costs - Consideration of whether to act on behalf of other Public Sector organisations in the role of a Central Purchasing Body.

-- 1.14 Is the project aware of the Government standards that might apply to it?
+- 1.15 Is the project aware of the Government standards that might apply to it?

-- Evidence that appropriate standards and other Cabinet directives have been considered when assessing the options for delivering the outcomes e.g. For IT-enabled projects - compliance with Department of Internal Affairs e-government frameworks such as e-GIF (see the Supporting documents section for a full list); consideration of information assurance requirements in relation to business objectives; compliance with IT security requirements; compliance with relevant legislation:
+- Evidence that appropriate standards and other Cabinet directives have been considered when assessing the options for delivering the outcomes e.g. For IT-enabled projects compliance with DIA e-government frameworks such as e-GIF (see the Supporting Guidance section for a full list); consideration of information assurance requirements in relation to business objectives; compliance with IT security requirements

+- Compliance with relevant legislation:

 - Official Information Act

 - Privacy Act

-- Public Records Act.
+- Public Records Act

+- MBIE Procurement Rules.